goldinvo/goldinvo.github.io/blog/_posts/2022-08-21-oblong-doily.md

 This pattern is from the book *Lessons in Bobbin Lacemaking* by Doris Southard.

 Was my first time making sewings with bobbins and I can't believe I've been avoiding them for so long!
-Being able to hold a finished lace doily in your hands without any loose ends is such a magical feeling.
+Holding a finished piece of lace is such a magical feeling.

 See also: [Bobbin Lace Edging Samples]({% post_url blog/2020-04-02-bobbin-lace-edging-samples %})